 Kelley LaFontaine, Director

-Along with her strong passion to find a cure for cancer, Kelley demonstrates her strength through building & strengthening our local communities.
-She actively participates in many foundations, charities, on many boards and has won remarkable awards such as the DBusiness 30 in their 30’s honor in 2012.
-While running the Marketing Department of the LaFontaine Automotive Group for the past 5 years, Kelley has been activity involved with Leukemia & Lymphoma Society, the American Cancer Society, Automotive Women’s Alliance Foundation, and Inforum Automotive Next.
+Kelley actively participates in many foundations, charities, boards and has won remarkable awards such as the DBusiness 30 in their 30’s and the Leukemia and Lymphoma Society National Woman of the Year Award in 2011.
+She’s also involved with the American Cancer Society, Automotive Women’s Alliance Foundation, and AutomotiveNEXT Inforum.
 She has served as Chairperson of the Huron Valley Optimist Childhood Cancer Campaign and as a Board Member for the Clarkston Chamber of Commerce and Project 1.